abhijithanumeswarakulkarni/CSCI576-Assignment3/README.md

 > javac main/*.java
 3) Run the main.Assignment file to get the results with input parameters.
 Sample command as below:
 > java main.Assignment "./img/yosemite_firefall.rgb" -1
-4) This should open a window popup with DCT and DWT decoding side by side
+4) This should open two window popups with DCT and DWT decoding respectively.
+First window is DCT Progressive decoding while the second window is DWT progressive decoding.
 5) Also you could see the iteration step in the console
 6) Close the window to terminate the program